granitevolition/andikar-backend-api/README.md

    - Check all API URLs in your environment variables
    - Verify network connectivity between your application and the external services
    - Check for any rate limiting or authentication issues with external APIs

+4. **Railway PostgreSQL Variables**: If you're using Railway's PostgreSQL:
+   - The application automatically looks for `PGHOST`, `PGDATABASE`, `PGUSER`, `PGPASSWORD` variables
+   - Make sure you've linked your database with your app in Railway dashboard
+   - When linking, Railway automatically sets these environment variables

 ## License